Wage Garnishment Lawyers in Oakland, CA

 Yes.
 If you are suffering from wage garnishment or you are at risk of having

 your wages garnished, you may be able to put a stop to this action through

 bankruptcy.
 Once you declare bankruptcy, you get to benefit from an automatic stay,

 which brings your creditors' collection efforts (including wage garnishment)

-your options for using bankruptcy to obtain relief from wage garnishment.
+obtain relief from wage garnishment.

 State and federal wage garnishment laws set certain limitations on how

 much of a debtor's check can be withheld.
 In California, wages can only

 be garnished up to the following amount (as calculated by the workweek):